Top 5 European summer holidays

 For couples looking for a European summer holiday with a difference, this may be it.
 There’s no beach in sight here, just a hiking trail in the picturesque north of Sweden.

 The summer season usually runs from mid-June to the end of September.
-Swedish mountain huts are located along the trail, giving travellers a comfortable place to rest and recharge.
+Swedish mountain huts are located along the trail, giving travelers a comfortable place to rest and recharge.

 As well as seeing farming villages, there’s also the chance to see Sweden’s highest mountain, Kebnekaise.
 The trail will also take you to Sarek National Park, which makes up part of Lapland’s national heritage.